mkolodii/Portfolio/README.md

 3) Lake Merced golf course action proposal poster digital copy.

-4) A graphic design showcasing 4 entry level motorcycles with accessibility data with an additional 2 page rationale report.
+4) A step-by-step tutorial instructing a youth leader how to use Cricut products in order to design and press a T-shirt.

-5) A step-by-step tutorial instructing a youth leader how to use Cricut products in order to design and press a T-shirt.
+5) A tutorial instructing users how to change a string on an acoustic bass guitar.

-6) A tutorial instructing users how to change a string on an acoustic bass guitar.
+6) A graphic design showcasing 4 entry level motorcycles with key data points.

 7) An original graphic design of the Chicago STC newsletter "Byline" with liberal use of space and color.